basst314/ngx-webcam/README.md

 * `width: number`: The maximal video width of the webcam live view.
 * `height: number`: The maximal video height of the webcam live view.
 The actual view will be placed within these boundaries, respecting the aspect ratio of the video stream.
 * `videoOptions: MediaTrackConstraints`: Defines constraints ([MediaTrackConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints)) to apply when requesting the video track.
+* `mirrorImage: string | WebcamMirrorProperties`: Flag to control image mirroring.
+Default: If a webcam claims to be user-facing, the image will be mirrored (x-axis) to provide a better user experience.
+A value of `never` will prevent mirroring, whereas a value of `always` will mirror every webcam stream, even if the webcam cannot be detected as user-facing.
+For future extensions, the `WebcamMirrorProperties` object can also be used to set these properties.
 * `allowCameraSwitch: boolean`: Flag to enable/disable camera switch.
 If enabled, a switch icon will be displayed if multiple cameras are found.
 * `switchCamera: Observable<boolean|string>`: Can be used to cycle through available cameras (true=forward, false=backwards), or to switch to a specific device by deviceId (string).